Layto888/laylib/README.rst

 Release History
 ---------------

+* 1.1.6
+    * class Music in resources.py: add the function play() to control the music playlist and the volume
+    * update demo1 to integrate music play() function.
+    * all private methods prefixed with underscore
+    * one common data folder for test and demo, to reduce size.
 * 1.1.5
     * in Resources manager: the sound format .ogg is moved to Music class and removed from Sound 'fx' class.
     * relative path to test_laylib changed
     * variable self.all_sprites = pg.sprite.Group() set directly in the DefaultEngine class.
     * add demo1 example to show how to manage resources with laylib